-The Medical department at Harbor Point Behavioral Health consists of 24 hour nursing coverage with licensed registered nurses and a full time board certified pediatrician who is on duty eight hours per day and on call 24 hours per day.
-The pediatrician works integrated with your child’s attending psychiatrist and treatment team.
+The Medical department at Harbor Point Behavioral Health consists of 24 hour nursing coverage with licensed registered nurses and a board certified family physician onsite who is on duty eight hours per day and on call 24 hours per day.
+The family physician works in partnership with your child’s attending psychiatrist and treatment team.

 Your child will psychiatrically reassessed upon admission by a board certified psychiatrist who will complete a psychiatric evaluation within 24 hours and prescribe psychotropic medications according to current evidence based medicine emphasizing safety and efficacy as part of a comprehensive mental health treatment program integrating pediatrics and psychiatry.
 Consent will obtained from the child’s guardian for all new psychiatric medications.
 All medications are reviewed monthly at the treatment team meetings.
 All medications go through a pharmacy for review to avoid any possible drug to drug interactions and minimize polypharmacy.

 A daily pediatric clinic is conducted by the family physician for routine medical complaints and your child may be treated at our facility with symptomatic measures such as bed rest or, if needed, your child will be sent to the emergency room or scheduled for a specialist consultation at a later date of non-emergent.
 Emergency care is rendered without prior notice as consent to treat a medical emergency is given upon admission; however, the guardian will be notified as soon as possible.